FuelLabs/fuel-specs/specs/protocol/tx_validity.md

 Once the free balances are computed, the [script is executed](../vm/main.md#script-execution).
 After execution, the following is extracted:

 1. The transaction in-memory on VM termination is used as the final transaction which is included in the block.
-1. The unspent free balance `unspentBalance` for each color.
+1. The unspent free balance `unspentBalance` for each asset ID.
 1. The unspent gas `unspentGas` from the `$ggas` register.

 The fees incurred for a transaction are `(tx.gasLimit - unspentGas) * tx.gasPrice`.